alexecheverria/8thlight_interview/README.md

 The user will then be prompted to add more books to their list or exit the program.
 Their reading list is stored in the generated file, **reading_list.log**

 If the user reruns the program, this file will be overwritten.

+NOTE: Please make sure the python libraries 'system' and 'requests' are installed.
+You can install these libraries on the terminal using:

+`pip install system`

+`pip install requests`